napari/napari/docs/explanations/performance.md

 * New features should be evaluated on their objective subjective and performance before merging to master.
 * New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
-* Test for regressions since new features can easily slow down existing features.
+* Test widely for regressions since new features can easily slow down existing features.
-* The feature should scale to large datasets, or the performance limitations of the feature should be well documented.
+* The new feature should scale to large datasets, or the performance limitations of the feature should be well documented.
 * It can be hard to impossible to "add performance in later".

+## Conclusion

+Achieving and maintaining performance requires an extreme amount of effort and diligence, but the payoff is felt in every minute usage, if users are delighted and able to productively do their work.